TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 ----------------------------

 In Extbase the repository of a model has to have the same class name as the model, prefixed with "Repository".
-It has to be situated in the same domain directory as the model, but in the subfolder :file:`Repository`.
+It has to be located in the same domain directory as the model, but in the subfolder :file:`Repository`.

-For example if the model is found in :file:`Classes/Domain/Model/SomeModel.php` the repository is located in :file:`Classes/Domain/Repository/SomeModelRepository.php`.
+For example, if the model is found in :file:`Classes/Domain/Model/SomeModel.php` the repository is located in :file:`Classes/Domain/Repository/SomeModelRepository.php`.

 *   If you do not find this repository but found the model the extension might not use an Extbase repository.
 This tutorial does not help you in this case as it can only be applied to Extbase repositories.
-*   If you find a repository in this name-schme but it does not extend directly or indirectly the class :php:`TYPO3\CMS\Extbase\Persistence\Repository` you are also not dealing with an Extbase repository.
+*   If you find a repository in this name scheme but it does not extend directly or indirectly the class :php:`TYPO3\CMS\Extbase\Persistence\Repository` you are also not dealing with an Extbase repository.
 *   If the repository is final it cannot be extended.

-In all these cases refer to the extensions documentation on how to extend it.
+In all these cases refer to the extension's documentation on how to extend it.

 ..  _extending-extbase-model_extend_original_model:

 Extend the original model
 -------------------------

-We assume you already extended the SQL table and TCA (table configuration array) as described in :ref:`Extending TCA <extending-tca>`.
+We assume you already extended the database table and TCA (table configuration array) as described in :ref:`Extending TCA <extending-tca>`.
 Extend the original model by a custom class in your extension: